Four-manifolds, geometries and knots: Aspherical Seifert fibred 4-manifolds

-\begin{proof} Since $\pi$ has one end, by Corollary 1.15.1, and $\beta_1^{(2)}(\pi)=0$, by Theorem 2.3, $M$ is aspherical if also $H^2(\pi;\mathbb{Z}[\pi])=0$, by Corollary 3.5.2.
-In this case $\rho$ is torsion free and of infinite index in $\pi$, and so we may assume this henceforth.
-Since $\rho$ is torsion free elementary amenable and $h(\rho)=2$ it is virtually solvable, by Theorem 1.11.
+Since $\rho$ is torsion-free elementary amenable and $h(\rho)=2$ it is virtually solvable, by Theorem 1.11.
 Therefore $A=\sqrt\rho$ is nontrivial, and as it is characteristic in $\rho$ it is normal in $\pi$.
-Since $A$ is torsion free and $h(A)\leq 2$ it is abelian, by Theorem 1.5.
+Since $A$ is torsion-free and $h(A)\leq 2$ it is abelian, by Theorem 1.5.